NyanMaths/astod/README.md

  - Funny sounds (keep your computer's volume **low** to avoid surprises)
  - Somehow helpful error detection with precise exceptions

+There is currently two games, one difficult and the other easier, respectively named 1 and 2, choose the one you want when prompted at launch.

 ## Building and launching